skyssolutions/lynxchan/src/be/Readme.txt

 Settings files must contain a json object where each key defined here will have its corresponding value.

 Metadata of files on gridfs will have the following values:
 boardUrl: board to which the file belongs to.
 If undefined, file is a default site file.
 type: type of file.
 May hold one of the following values:
     board: file is a board page.
-    thread: file is a thread page.
+    thread: file is a thread page. status(Number): http status to be used when outputting this page.
+Defaults to 200 when outputting.